Gili Trawangan

 1.5-2.5 hours by fast boat from Bali

-Fast boats depart daily from Padang Bai and Serangan harbor in Bali.
-The crossing takes approximately 1.5 to 2.5 hours depending on the operator and sea conditions.
+Fast boats depart daily from Padang Bai and Serangan harbor in Bali, costing around €30 for the 2-2.5 hour crossing.
 Some companies also offer departures from Amed.
 Gili Trawangan is technically part of Lombok, but is overwhelmingly visited as a side trip from Bali.
+Book your fast boat in advance during peak season as they fill up quickly.

 Plan Your Bali Trip